 Videography Gear Recommendations

-We interrupt this article for to briefly shill our two most popular and informative articles on gear, and the two kits that we are constantly changing and evolving.
+We interrupt this article for to briefly shill our most popular and informative articles on the video business, gear, and the two kits that we are constantly changing and evolving.

-Documentary Filmmaking - We've traveled hundreds of thousands of air miles on many shoots, to bring you our list of our recommended documentary filmmaking equipment.
+Documentary Filmmaking - We've traveled hundreds of thousands of air miles on many shoots, to bring you our list of our recommended documentary video production gear.

 Promo Videos - Check out our complete corporate video production guide, including not only gear but how to approach new clients, choose your niche, and how to price yourself.